MithiDocs

 Live Store is commonly used for:

-• helpdesk ticket archiving
+• Helpdesk ticket archiving

 • CRM activity preservation

-• website form submission archives
+• Website form submission archives

-• collaborative review of archived communications
+• Collaborative review of archived communications

 Archived data from Active Store, Open Store, or Deep Store can also be copied into the Live Store for collaborative analysis.